Thepthai Senapong: Political role and imprisonment

-He served as deputy secretary-general of the Democrat Party between 2013–2018.
+He served as deputy secretary-general of the Democrat Party between 2013 and 2018.
 In the election on March 24, 2019, he was a candidate for election in Nakhon Si Thammarat (constituency three: Phra Phrom, Chaloem Phra Kiat, Chulabhorn, Cha-uat).
 Senapong was elected, but in early 2021 was impeached by a resolution of the Constitutional Court for election fraud.